-The E1 or T1 line is in a Red Alarm state
+The E1 or T1 line is in a red alarm state

-If the Alarm LED and the Line Status menu indicate that the line is in a Red Alarm state, the MAX cannot establish proper synchronization and frame alignment with the WAN.
+If an ra LED and the Line Status menu indicate that the line is in a red alarm state, the MAX cannot establish proper synchronization and frame alignment with the WAN.
 This behavior is normal for as long as 30 seconds after a PRI line is first plugged into the MAX.

-If the Red Alarm condition persists for longer than 30 seconds:
+If the red alarm condition persists for longer than 30 seconds:

 - 1 Check the value of the Framing Mode parameter in the Line N profile.
-Change the value to the other available option and check to see whether the Red Alarm condition goes away within 30 seconds. - 2 If the Red Alarm state persists, check the cabling.
+Change the value to the other available option and check to see whether the red alarm condition goes away within 30 seconds. - 2 If the red alarm state persists, check the cabling.